-Historic Clinton and the Antique Trail
+Historic Clinton, TN & the Antique Trail

 Many communities in this area were originally developed by the government as an experiment in urban planning and to support employees of ongoing confidential and/or industrial projects.